safespring-community/nextcloud/README.md

     docker volume prune

-Warning: do not repeat too often in case of Let's Encrypt, otherwise you might hit a limit on [Certificates per Registered Domain (50 per week)](https://letsencrypt.org/docs/rate-limits/).
+Warning: do not redeploy the whole system too often in case when Let's Encrypt is used, otherwise you might hit a limit on [Certificates per Registered Domain (50 per week)](https://letsencrypt.org/docs/rate-limits/).

 ### Debugging